brunorebic/Design-Section/README.md

 # Design-Section
-Learning about web desing and implementing different design ingredients into my webpage
+Learning about web desing and implementing different design ingredients into my webpage.